emacs-mirror/emacs/mps/manual/source/glossary/a.rst

         <address>`.
 It can also be considered to be a partial function
         from addresses to :term:`locations <memory location>`.

-        Typically, addresses start at zero and run to 2^N-1, where N is the address width (for example, 15, 16, 24, 32, 64), which is usually the same as the width of the address bus.
+        Typically, addresses start at zero and run to 2\ :sup:`n`\ −1, where *n* is the address width (for example, 15, 16, 24, 32,
+        64), which is usually the same as the width of the address bus.
 This may not be true for :term:`segmented <segmented addressing>` architectures.

         In modern systems, large parts of the whole address space may be reserved by the operating system or architecture, or not